Colin Lucas: Academic career

 After graduation, he took a post as a lecturer at the University of Sheffield (1965–69), and then later at the University of Manchester (1970–73).
 He became a Fellow and Tutor in Modern History at Balliol College in 1973.
 In 1990, he took a post at the University of Chicago as Professor of History, where he became chair of the History Department in 1992 and Dean of the Division of Social Sciences in 1993.
 He returned to Oxford in 1994 to become Master of Balliol College (1994–2000).

-Lucas was the first Oxford Vice-Chancellor to serve for seven years (1997–2004), during which time he implemented many changes in the University governance structure, such as the adoption of external members to the University's Council, a radical restructuring of the committee system, divisionalism of academic departments, the establishment of a University Committee on Access and the adoption of new resource allocation and financial management systems.
+Lucas was the first Oxford Vice-Chancellor to serve for seven years (1997–2004), during which time he implemented many changes in the University governance structure, such as the adoption of external members to the University's Council, a radical restructuring of the committee system, division of academic departments, the establishment of a University Committee on Access and the adoption of new resource allocation and financial management systems.

 On his retirement as Vice-Chancellor, Lucas was appointed Warden of Rhodes House, Oxford, responsible for the running of the Rhodes Scholarships (2004–2009).
 He had previously served as a Trustee of the Rhodes Trust.

 Personal life

 Lucas is the godfather of the politician Boris Johnson.
-Lucas is married to Lady Marie-Louise.
+Lucas is married to Marie-Louise, Lady Lucas.

 Honours

 In 2002, he was appointed Knight Bachelor for his services to higher education.
 He has been a Fellow of the Royal Historical Society (FRHistS) since 1973.
 He was awarded an Officier de l'Ordre des Arts et des Lettres (France) in 1990, Chevalier Ordre du Mérite in 1994, and Légion d'Honneur in 1998 (Officier in 2005).
 He was elected to the American Philosophical Society in 2004.
 In 2013, he was awarded a Doctor honoris causa by Heidelberg University.
-In 2014. he was awarded a Bronze Bauhinia Star by Government of Hong Kong Special Administrative Region.
+In 2014, he was awarded a Bronze Bauhinia Star by Government of Hong Kong Special Administrative Region.

 Portraits of Sir Colin Lucas hang at Balliol College and at Rhodes House, Oxford (the latter by Bob Tulloch).